 - Cod liver oil – comes from the liver of the fish.
 It’s a rich source of DHA, EPA, vitamin A

-One of the other medicinal power foods that I like to recommend for all of my patients is coconut oil.
-Coconut oil carries a tremendous amount of benefits.
-It’s a medium chain triglyceride (MCT), a very good fat.
+One of the other medicinal power foods that I like to recommend for all of my patients is MCT oil.
+MCT stands for medium-chain triglyceride, a very good fat.
 It’s thermally stable, so it doesn’t readily oxidize, even with high heat.
 That makes it great to cook with.

 There are a vast array of health benefits: